 Before you make your final reservations, please contact Kyle Goodfellow with any questions about your travel at firstname.lastname@example.org

 If I arrive by plane, train, or bus, how will I get to campus?

-We provide a free shuttle from the Charlotte airport, train station, or bus station.
+We provide a free shuttle from the Charlotte Douglas Airport (CLT), train station, or bus station.
 Be sure to indicate your anticipated travel plans on the registration form.
-We schedule shuttles to pick up multiple students in one trip, so bring a book or game as you may spend an hour or more at the terminal.
-A week before your session starts, a staff member from Davidson will be in touch with you regarding your pick-up time.
+We schedule shuttles to pick up multiple students in one trip, so bring a book or game as you could spend an hour or more at the terminal.
+A week before your session starts, a staff member of the Service Odyssey Program will be in touch with you regarding your pick-up time.
 If you are arriving by plane, please wait by the information desk on the baggage claim level of the airport.
 If you are arriving by bus or train, wait for us in the main lobby of the station.
 If you find that your plane/bus /train is delayed, you will be given a contact number the week before your session, please call and share the details of your situation.

 If I drive, where should I park?

 If you will be leaving a vehicle on campus for the duration of Service Odyssey, please park it in the Baker Sports Complex parking lot.
-Please include the car make and model and license tag information on your registration information.
+Please share the car make and model and license tag information with a Service Odyssey Program staff member.

 What if my family needs to reach me?